Tanka Prasad Acharya

-Tanka Prasad Acharya (Nepali: टंक प्रसाद आचार्य; 11 February 1912 – 23 April 1992) was a Nepali politician who served as the 19th Prime Minister of Nepal from 1956 to 1957.
+Tanka Prasad Acharya (Nepali: टंक प्रसाद आचार्य; 11 February 1912 – 23 April 1992), also known as Jeudo-Shahid ("Living Martyr"), was a Nepali politician who served as the 19th Prime Minister of Nepal from 1956 to 1957.
 He was one of the founders and the leader of the Nepal Praja Parishad, the first political party in Nepal with the goal of removing the Rana Dynasty's dictatorship.

 Founding of the Nepal Praja Parishad

 Tanka Prasad Acharya was born to Tika Prasad Acharya and Tika Devi Acharya in 1912.

 Acharya met multiple other intellectuals seeking the end of the Rana dictatorship, primarily Dashrath Chand.
 In a hotel in Bhimphedi, Makwanpur District, Acharya and Chand came up with the idea to form the Nepal Praja Parishad (Nepal People's Council).
 They formed the group in 1936, after getting support from other pro-democracy intellectuals like Dharma Bhakta Mathema and Gangalal Shrestha.
 Acharya was voted the leader of the group.
 Dharma Bhakta Mathema was also the gym instructor of King Tribhuvan, and Tribhuvan explicitly gave his support to the organisation.

 The Nepal Praja Parishad took part in many anti-Rana activities.
-Initially, they handed out hand-written pamphlets to Nepali's, and wrote articles in multiple Indian papers.
+Initially, they handed out handwritten pamphlets to Nepalis, and wrote articles in multiple Indian papers.
 Eventually, Acharya brought a printing machine from India to Nepal, allowing them to print and distribute more pamphlets.
 The group became more extreme as time went on, and later, in 1940, they planned the assassination of multiple officials in the Rana government.
 However, they were discovered after someone informed the government of their plan.
 Acharya and many members of the group were sentenced to death, however Acharya was not executed, for he was a Brahmin, and the killing of Brahmins was not allowed under Nepali law at the time.
 Instead, Acharya was sentenced to life in prison.
 The Nepal Praja Parishad was effectively dissolved.

 While in prison, in 1947, the Nepali National Congress was formed, and Acharya was elected its president.
 However, due to being in prison and unable to communicate with the Nepali Congress, this was only a symbolic move, and B.P.
 Koirala became acting president.